Johann Georg Albrecht

-Dr. Johann Georg Albrecht (1629–1703) served in the office of Legal Counsel to the Imperial Free City of Rothenburg ob der Tauber for 49 years (1654–1703).
+Johann Georg Albrecht (1629–1703) served in the office of Legal Counsel to the Imperial Free City of Rothenburg ob der Tauber for 49 years (1654–1703).
 He was a member of the patrician Albrechts of Rothenburg ob der Tauber, many of whose members served in administrative capacities in that city during the second half of the Holy Roman Empire.

 Early life

 Johann Georg Albrecht was born to Georg Albrecht and Susanna Albrecht (née Husel) on 25 February 1629 in Rothenburg ob der Tauber, eleven years after the outbreak of the Thirty Years War, a period during which much of Europe was plunged into political and religious turmoil.
 Born into a Lutheran Protestant household, Johann Georg Albrecht was raised with strong Christian values and found comfort for the troubled times in which he spent his childhood by immersing himself in the music of both instrument and voice.

 Education

 In a period when standard educational practices could be frequently disrupted, Johann Georg Albrecht's parents supplemented his schooling with private tutors.
 He became an accomplished musician and poet at an early age as evidenced by a work of consolation composed for four voices in honour of the recently deceased Susanna Schnepf (née Ruffer), the godmother of his future wife, Anna Magdalena Walther, and published when Albrecht was just 18 years old:

 Do you want to mourn forever / and cry over my death?

 Dearest / let yourself not be in sorrow / because I am not distressed any more now.

 Pale cheeks / wet eyes / heart and soul full of grief / hurt you / and don’t help me / I feel at ease forever / at ease forever.

 Although you might weep over the fact / that I have departed:

 However, soothe your yearning / be moderate in it.

 To those who have happily run the course of death / Heaven is open / and they can’t return.

 What I previously often have desired / and Do you want to mourn forever / and cry over my death?